The Canal (2015) - Review

 Cons

-• Many of the characters fall into the behavior that is very typical of this genre with some really poor judgement or the inability to explain something in a rational manner; in other words, they're really dumb for no reason
+• Many of the characters fall into the behavior that is very typical of this genre with some really poor judgment or the inability to explain something in a rational manner; in other words, they're really dumb for no reason

 • Some actors are not so great...